ShrNme/TM3_Tools/README.md

 ## **DESCRIPTION**

-This is a work-in-progress toolset for a potential fan translation of Konami's Playstation 2 Dating Sim _Tokiemeki Memorial 3:Yakusoku no Ano Basho de_
+This is a work-in-progress toolset for a potential fan translation of Konami's Playstation 2 Dating Sim _Tokimeki Memorial 3:Yakusoku no Ano Basho de_

 ## **SET-UP INSTRUCTIONS**